processing/p5.js-compatibility/README.md

 }
 function draw() {
   translate(width/2, height/2);

-  // Draw the curved star shape
+  // Draw the curved star shape - use one of the snippets below, depending on p5.js version

   describe("A white star on a gray background in the middle of the canvas") }
 ```